jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The Object Create procedure initializes the instance.
 In it you can create sub objects, set up lines and call members.
 Type members are initialized in another procedure: Type Create.
 The Type Create procedure of a symbol is called when the type is created.
 Types are created when a globality instance is created so the Type Create procedure of all types in a globality instances are called right after the globality’s Object Create procedure.

-You can only call static type members in the Type Create procedure, because non-static, *object* members can not be accessed yet, because they can only be accessed through a created object.
+You can only call static type members in the Type Create procedure, because non-static, *object* members cannot be accessed yet, because they can only be accessed through a created object.

 A procedure has a Type Create system procedure as well, to set up the procedure’s static members.